European Traveler

 View from the Louvre Museum

 The main entrance to the Louvre Museum is via the large glass pyramid in the central courtyard — this entrance is always open for individual travelers.
-The Caroussel entrance is also again open at busy times but offers no real advantage for visitors with time-slot reservation tickets.
+The Carrousel entrance is also again open at busy times and may save some time even for visitors with time-slot reservation tickets.
+Furthermore, the Carrousel may be in a bland underground shopping mall but it offers protection against rain, wind, and sun.

 Other entrances – Passage Richelieu and Porte des Lions are usually not available for individual travelers but often give groups fast access.
 (The Porte des Lions entrance is sometimes open for individuals at busy times but no bag storage is available.)